openstack-archive/tripleo-docs/deploy-guide/source/deployment/3rd_party.rst

   the default path for <config-file> will be modified.
 * `--exclude` to skip some containers during the build.
 * `--registry` to specify a Container Registry where the images will be pushed.
-* `--authfile` to specify an authentification file if the Container Registry requires authentification.
+* `--authfile` to specify an authentication file if the Container Registry requires authentication.
 * `--skip-build` if we don't want to build and push images.
 It will only generate the configuration files.
 * `--push` to push the container images into the Container Registry.